thecsea/json-images-saver/README.md

 # json-images-saver

 Save to files all base64 images contained in the json

-it can be easily integrated with the output of [static site creator](https://github.com/thecsea/static-site-creator)
+It can be easily integrated with the output of [static site creator](https://github.com/thecsea/static-site-creator)

 ## Features
 - [ ] gulp support (with multiple json files support)